 QmTmrhblabla?” - and Guy A hears this, and sends him the full file.
 Or - and this is the important part - whoever also has this file on their computer, also hears this, and also can respond with the file.

 TL;DR: This means that as long as there is someone who has the file - and someone who knows what they want (i.e. they have the hash) - they can always access that file/webpage/image.
 Forever.
-With normal web, if you have a link to a file, and the site goes down, there is nothing you can do.
-But if you have an IPFS link, and anyone has the file and an internet connection, the link will never go down.
+With regular web, if you've got a link to a file, and the site goes down, there is nothing you can do.
+But if you've got an IPFS link, and anyone else has the file and an internet connection, the link will never go down.